Omycron83/Notes/Temp/Vorschrieb.md

 -> Playing the sims on her kindle fire

 My wife and I can no long simply watch a film on TV together.
 She is tweeting simultaneously and spends more time with her eyes on the computer than the TV.
 It's not what I would call a shared experience.
--> Interacting on social media/twitter on pc
+-> posting on twitter from her pc

 My eldest has been known to text me from another room to ask for a cup of tea.
--> To text others, even if in close proximity
+-> To text others, even if close proximity (eldest child)

 I would like to claim that I was the virtuous exception to this virtualisation of family life, but I have been gradually crumbling into the habits of everyone else.
 Now I access my computer first thing to check my tweets.
 In the evenings, I can often be found playing online Scrabble with a friend whereas I used to play real Scrabble with my wife.
 -> Also check tweets
 -> Play scrabble with a friend

+**Reflect on the way media has changed the world around you**
+- Social life: interacting with friends online instead offlien
+- Informing yourself: instead of libr

 ![[Pasted image 20240602213011.png]]